dani3l0/librusik/README.md

 `readable_db` - if set to `true`, database contents will be stored as multi-line, human-readable JSON (results will appear upon first database change)

+`notice` - text, which is shown as admin notice on Home page, for all users.
+Set `null` or `false` to disable it.

 `ssl` - whether to enable HTTPS or not

 `pubkey` - path to public key used for HTTPS